C.D. Euzkadi: Members of the squad

 The team was managed by Baltazar Junco.
-Also traveling with the team were Ricardo Irezábal and Manu de la Sota both as delegates, and Melchor Alegría as the organiser.
+Also traveling with the team were Ricardo Irezábal and Manu de la Sota both as delegates, and Melchor Alegría as the organizer.

 This was not exactly the same team as the one which had toured Europe the year before.
 Guillermo Gorostiza and Roberto Etxebarria had left in France after the side decided to travel on to Mexico.
-They both returned to the Basque Country, being replaced by José Urquiola and Tomas Aguirre respectively.
+They both returned to the Basque Country, being replaced by José Urquiola and Tomás Aguirre respectively.
 The team's substitute goalkeeper Rafael Eguskiza had become seriously ill in Cuba in the summer of 1938 and could not be part of the team.
 Ignacio Agirrezabala (Chirri II), who had joined the team for their initial stay in Mexico, left the team while it was in Argentina because his brother lived there, as did Pedro Areso who joined Tigre.
 Félix de los Heros (known as 'Tache') was brought into the side.
 The team's trainer, Pedro Vallana, and masseur, Perico Birichinaga, had also left.

-The team also suffered a loss during the season when Zubieta was signed for San Lorenzo de Almagro in Argentina, and so missed the last three matches.
+The team also suffered a great loss during the season when Zubieta was signed for San Lorenzo de Almagro in Argentina, and so missed the last three matches.

 The league

-Primera Fuerza, also known as La Liga Major., was one of two large association football leagues in Mexico at the time.
+Primera Fuerza, also known as La Liga Major, was one of two large association football leagues in Mexico at the time.
 Six other teams contested the league.
 They were América, Asturias, Atlante, España, Marte and Necaxa.
 They were all teams from the area around Mexico City.